Maytch/ToS_MiniMapExtra/README.md

  - Either add the addon filepath of this addon to Excrulion's addonloader available here https://github.com/Excrulon/Tree-of-Savior-Lua-Mods/releases/tag/1.7 or use Fiote's addonloader which does it automatically here https://github.com/fiote/treeofsavior-addons

 Source code available to view in the \src folder

+Issues and notes:
+- Occasionally you will reach 100% map completion on some maps even though there is a red tile remaining.
+- Function hooks onto the FPS_ON_MSG function, so any addons that directly affect that function may cause incompatabilities.
+Might be worth hooking onto a function that updates more than once per second.